-The availability of Resource Adequacy Capacity provided by a non-Resource-Specific System Resource will be measured by its hourly offers of Economic Bids or Self-Schedules to provide Energy or, if certified to provide Ancillary Services, Bids for or submissions to Self-Provide Ancillary Service capacity into the CAISO Day-Ahead Market in accordance with the requirements of Section 40.6, for all of the Availability Assessment Hours.
-Specifically, the resource’s availability will be calculated as the sum of the MW-hours reflected in the resource’s submitted Day-Ahead Economic Bids and Self-Schedules over all Availability Assessment Hours, divided by the sum of the resource’s designated non-exempt Resource Adequacy Capacity for all Availability Assessment Hours, times one hundred (100) to obtain a number between zero (0) and one hundred percent (100%).
+The availability of Resource Adequacy Capacity provided by a non-Resource-Specific System Resource will be calculated as the sum of the MW-hours of the resource’s available Resource Adequacy Capacity over all Availability Assessment Hours of the month, divided by the sum of the resource’s designated non-exempt hourly Resource Adequacy Capacity for all Availability Assessment Hours, times one hundred (100) to obtain a number between zero (0) and one hundred (100) percent ..
+For non-Resource Specific System Resources that provide Resource Adequacy Capacity subject to a Subset-of-Hours Contract, the sum of the available Resource Adequacy Capacity will be based on the Availability Assessment Hours of the month that overlap the hours during which the resource is contractually obligated to make the Resource Adequacy Capacity available to the CAISO.
 The Scheduling Coordinator for Resource Adequacy Capacity provided by non-Resource-Specific System Resources is expected to secure sufficient transmission rights to deliver the Resource Adequacy Capacity to its designated CAISO Scheduling Point.
-If in any given Availability Assessment Hour, the CAISO does not fully accept the Economic Bids or Self-Schedules submitted by the Scheduling Coordinator for the Resource Adequacy Capacity provided by non-Resource-Specific System Resources, the Scheduling Coordinator for that resource shall be deemed to have met its availability obligation for that hour.
 In determining monthly availability of a non-Resource Specific System Resource under Section 40.9.7.2, any hours in which the resource was prohibited by Section 30.8 from bidding across an out-of-service transmission path at its designated Scheduling Point will be excluded from the calculation.
 Scheduling Coordinators for non-Resource Specific System Resources must submit a monthly report of such hours occurring under Section 30.8, in the format and manner described in the Business Practice Manual for Reliability Requirements.

-40.9.7.3 Determination of Non-Availability Charges and Availability Incentive Payments for Non-Resource-Specific System Resources Providing Resource Adequacy Capacity
+40.9.7.3 Determination of Non-Availability Charges and Availability Incentive Payments for NRS-RA Resources

-A Non-Resource-Specific System Resource that provides Resource Adequacy Capacity and whose actual availability calculated in accordance with Section 40.9.7.2 is less than the Availability Standard defined in Section 40.9.7.1 minus the tolerance band of two and one-half percent (2.5%) for a given month shall be assessed a Non-Availability Charge.
-This charge for such a resource shall apply to that portion of the resource’s designated non-exempt Resource Adequacy Capacity equal to one hundred percent (100%) minus the ratio of its actual availability calculated in accordance with Section 40.9.7.2 to the Availability Standard minus two and one-half percent (2.5%).
+A Non-Resource-Specific System Resource that provides Resource Adequacy Capacity and whose actual availability calculated in accordance with Section 40.9.7.2 is less than the Availability Standard defined in Section 40.9.7.1 minus the tolerance band of two and one-half (2.5) percent for a given month shall be assessed a Non-Availability Charge.
+This charge for such a resource shall apply to that portion of the resource’s designated non-exempt Resource Adequacy Capacity equal to one hundred (100) percent minus the ratio of its actual availability calculated in accordance with Section 40.9.7.2 to the Availability Standard minus two and one-half (2.5) percent.
 The Non-Availability Charge will then equal the resource’s applicable capacity that is subject to Non-Availability Charges multiplied by the a Non-Availability Charge rate equal to the Monthly CPM Capacity Payment price as specified in Schedule 6 of Appendix F of this CAISO Tariff.